- Career & Major Selection

 Telephone and Virtual Interviews

 - When on a cell phone, only talk in areas you know have strong reception.
-If in doubt, try to use a landline.

 - Do not talk on the phone with anything in your mouth.
 However, it is acceptable to have water handy.